-The 1999 amendment to Art., XVI, Sec.
-15 permitted spouses to convert by agreement separate property into community property beginning on January 1, 2000.
+Note: The 1987 amendment authorized community property survivorship agreements and the 1999 amendment permitted spouses to convert by agreement separate property into community property beginning on January 1, 2000.

 C. Sec.
 4.003, Texas Family Code

 Currently, parties to a premarital agreement are authorized by statute to contract with respect to: